docQodly/docs/docs/api/$querypath.md

 | `Quantity`    | Integer| Example attribute, e.g., quantity in an order.           |
 | `Purchaser`   | Object | Example attribute, e.g., details about the purchaser, using deferred loading.     |

+## Combining with Other Parameters

+The `$querypath` parameter can be combined with other parameters to trace the execution path of a query, providing insights into the query's performance and optimization opportunities:

+- **$filter**: Apply filters to the dataset and trace the path to see how they affect the query execution.

+- **$orderby**: Observe how sorting impacts the execution path.

+- **$top/$limit** and **$skip**: Check the effect of limiting and skipping records on the query execution path.

+- **$expand**: Include related data and trace how joining related tables or collections influences the execution path.

+- **$attributes**: Specify which attributes are included in the query and understand their impact on the execution path.

+- **$method**: Combine with various method operations to analyze their execution paths.

+- **$compute**: Evaluate the impact of computations on the query execution path.

+- **$entityset**: Analyze the execution path for operations involving entity sets.

+- **$savedfilter**: Save and reuse filters to analyze their impact on the query execution path.

+- **$savedorderby**: Save and reuse sorting criteria to analyze their impact on the query execution path.

 ## Sample Usage in Postman